Red Dawn: Ten Soldiers

-Originally called Ten Soldiers, it was written by Kevin Reynolds.
-It was set in the near future as a combined force of Russians and Cubans launched an invasion of the Southwestern U.S..
-Ten children take to the hills when their small town is captured, turning into a skilled and lethal guerrilla band.

-Producer Barry Beckerman read the script, and, in the words of Peter Bart, "thought it had the potential to become a tough, taut, 'art' picture made on a modest budget that could possibly break out to find a wider audience."
+Originally called Ten Soldiers, the script was written by Kevin Reynolds.
+Producer Barry Beckerman read it, and, in the words of Peter Bart, "thought it had the potential to become a tough, taut, 'art' picture made on a modest budget that could possibly break out to find a wider audience."
 His father Sidney Beckerman helped him pay a $5,000 option.
 Reynolds wanted to direct but the Beckermans wanted someone more established.
 Walter Hill briefly considered the script before turning it down, as did several other directors.

 The Beckermans pitched the project to David Begelman at MGM, but were turned down.
 They tried again at that studio when it was run by Frank Yablans.
 Senior vice-president for production Peter Bart, who remembers it as a "sharply written anti-war movie ... a sort of Lord of the Flies", took the project to Yablans.

-The script's chances increased when Reynolds became mentored by Steven Spielberg, who helped him make Fandango.
-MGM bought the script.
+The script's chances increased when Reynolds became mentored by Steven Spielberg, who helped him make Fandango; the script was eventually purchased by MGM.

-The film depicts a group of high school students who engage in guerrilla warfare against troops of Cuba, Nicaragua and the Soviet Union who have invaded the United States.